paulresdat/ServiceCollection/README.md

 ### Primer

 Automatic service injection by reflection in statically typed languages have been around for a while.
 Python however is a duck typed language where variables can be of any type.
-Later versions of Python introduced type hinting and annotations that allow us to now inspect objects to get at a type hint on a variable or argument.
+Later versions of Python introduced type hinting annotations that allow us to now inspect objects to get at a type hint on a variable or argument.
 This is similar in respect to reflection in statically typed languages like C#.
 Now that we can view this data by type and not by instantiation, we can resolve dependencies with explicit type hinting without expecting an already instantiated object.
 This opens up the door for automating dependency injection without a long list of boiler plate code to adhere to the design.

 This way of using dependencies with a single point of entry allows the programmer to focus almost entirely on the act of programming the application, how these classes interact with each other, and the architecture of the software itself without dealing with the boiler plate code that comes with manual dependency injection.
-Classes are the primary vehicle used within the service collection which coerces the application to work within a class dominated software architecture.
+Classes are the primary vehicle used within the service collection which coerces the application to work within a class dominated architecture.
 So class types are the expected object as dependencies that are only injected through the constructor or `__init__` method of a class.
-There will never be any other way of doing it in this library.

 This approach may not be for everyone, since Python is a very fluid language, folks find themselves in comfort zones because they know their own code.
 I like to write almost entirely in classes and I like the SOLID principle approach to software architecture and I appreciate a good dependency injection paradigm, and if I can automate injection by class types, I'm gonna do it.
-Type hints allows me to do this.
+Type hints in Python allows me to do this.
 This library is for me mostly but if you like it, I'm open to suggestions and contributions.

 ### Singletons, Transients and Configurations